Chemical plant operator, Kaiaroturuki hanga matū

 Tasks

-- operate chemical processing or water treatment systems or equipment
+- operate chemical processing machinery

-- monitor equipment fluid levels
+- monitor fluid levels in equipment

 - analyse test results